 - Develop student workers workplace professionalism and skills

 Time Sheets / Payroll Process

 Students and supervisors share many responsibilities in the area of payroll.
-Only the names of approved students from the online referral system will be forwarded to the Controller’s Office for payroll processing.
+Only the names of approved students from the online referral system will be forwarded to the Payroll Office for processing.
 Students are responsible for initiating and completing all eligibility requirements and for completion of monthly time sheets.

 Recording and Maintaining Timesheets

-Students and supervisors are required to maintain a timesheet to be submitted on a monthly basis.
+Students and supervisors are required to maintain a electronic timesheet to be submitted via Self Service.
 Both parties should keep careful track of time, noting that by law, student workers are only paid for time worked.